Obsessive–compulsive disorder: Insight and overvalued ideation

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), identifies a continuum for the level of insight in OCD, ranging from good insight (the least severe) to no insight (the most severe).
+The DSM-5 identifies a continuum for the level of insight in OCD, ranging from good insight (the least severe) to no insight (the most severe).
 Good or fair insight is characterized by the acknowledgment that obsessive–compulsive beliefs are not or may not be true, while poor insight is characterized by the belief that obsessive–compulsive beliefs are probably true.
 The absence of insight altogether, in which the individual is completely convinced that their beliefs are true, is also identified as a delusional thought pattern and occurs in about 4% of people with OCD.
 When cases of OCD with no insight become severe, affected individuals have an unshakable belief in the reality of their delusions, which can make their cases difficult to differentiate from psychotic disorders.
+Additionally, good insight can include cases where the individual has no insight during the experience but demonstrates insight later, when they are in a calmer state of mind.

 Some people with OCD exhibit what is known as overvalued ideas, ideas that are abnormal compared to affected individuals' respective cultures, and more treatment-resistant than most negative thoughts and obsessions.
 After some discussion, it is possible to convince the individual that their fears are unfounded.
 It may be more difficult to practice exposure and response prevention therapy (ERP) on such people, as they may be unwilling to cooperate, at least initially.
-Similar to how insight is identified on a continuum, obsessive-compulsive beliefs are characterized on a spectrum, ranging from obsessive doubt to delusional conviction.
+Similar to how insight is identified on a continuum, obsessive–compulsive beliefs are characterized on a spectrum, ranging from obsessive doubt to delusional conviction.
 In the United States, overvalued ideation (OVI) is considered most akin to poor insight—especially when considering belief strength as one of an idea's key identifiers.
 Furthermore, severe and frequent overvalued ideas are considered similar to idealized values, which are so rigidly held by, and so important to affected individuals, that they end up becoming a defining identity.
 In adolescent OCD patients, OVI is considered a severe symptom.

 Historically, OVI has been thought to be linked to poorer treatment outcome in patients with OCD, but it is currently considered a poor indicator of prognosis.
 The Overvalued Ideas Scale (OVIS) has been developed as a reliable quantitative method of measuring levels of OVI in patients with OCD.
 Research has suggested that overvalued ideas are more stable for those with more extreme OVIS scores.